Bleach: Thousand-Year Blood War: Production

+Music

+The music for Bleach: Thousand-Year Blood War was composed by Shirō Sagisu, who also composed the score for the original Bleach anime.
+The soundtrack albums include TV Animation Bleach The Blood Warfare Original Soundtrack I, released in 2023, and subsequent releases covering the later parts of the series.

-For The Blood Warfare cours, the opening theme song is "Scar" (スカー, Sukā), performed by Tatsuya Kitani, while the ending theme song is "Saihate" (最果て), performed by SennaRin; in addition, Kitani also performed the special ending theme song for the first episode, "Rapport", which was previously used as the theme song for the series' 20th anniversary exhibition, Bleach EX.
+For The Blood Warfare cours, the opening theme song is "Scar" (スカー, Sukā), performed by Tatsuya Kitani, while the ending theme song is "Saihate" (最果て), performed by SennaRin; in addition, Kitani also performed the special ending theme song for the first episode, "Rapport", which was previously used as the theme song for the series's 20th anniversary exhibition, Bleach EX.
 For The Separation cours, the opening theme song is "Stars", performed by w.o.d., while the ending theme song is "Endroll", performed by Yoh Kamiyama.
 For The Conflict cours, the opening theme song is "Kotoba ni Sezu Tomo" (言葉にせずとも), performed by Six Lounge, while the ending theme song is "Monochrome", performed by Suisoh.

-In October 2022, Viz Media announced that the series would stream on Hulu in the United States and Disney+ internationally outside of Asia.
-The English dub of the series began streaming on Hulu in November of the same year.
-In April 2025, it was announced that the English dub would make its broadcast television premiere on Adult Swim's Toonami programming block beginning on May 18, 2025.
+For The Calamity cours, the opening theme song is "I-Bull", performed by Jo0ji, while the ending theme song is "Rasen" (螺旋), performed by 9Lana.